roshiajin-kunai/sakkamade.github.io/_posts/2021-02-02-autodoll-extra-2.md

 Only two of us, however, is also not undesirable, reckoned Yuuyami.
-Apropos, Noah and Shii had departed to world's investigation​.
+Apropos, Noah and Shii had departed to world's investigation.
 According to schedule, they should not return  for two more days.
 Lydia and Yuuyami arrived here by another motorcycle, not Noah.
 The motorcycle which had no quantum brain---a regular motorcycle; which had installed an Angie anti-gravity device for floating in the air, and utilised a Thruster propulsion for advancing forth---a regular motorcycle.
 The comfort and speed for many surpassed Noah, but Lydia liked Noah better.
 Shii and Noah, however, are very intimate friends.
 As a result, generally, Shii and Noah travelling in pair.